Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Multi/README.md

     }
    ```

-1. In the Project Properties, ensure that the Target API Set is 3+Beta1909.
+1. In the Project Properties, ensure that the Target API Set is 4.

-The sample uses [beta APIs](https://docs.microsoft.com/azure-sphere/app-development/use-beta) and the following Azure Sphere libraries:
+The sample uses the following Azure Sphere libraries:

 |Library   |Purpose  |
 |---------|---------|